 I’d be much more inclined to open my wallet if I knew I’d be left the hell alone after the thank-you note and tax receipt.
 And I’d probably stop writing all of these cranky blog posts, too!
 Now stuff that in your guitar and play me a tune.

-10 Responses to “On philanthropy: why must no good deed go unpunished?”
+10 thoughts on “On philanthropy: why must no good deed go unpunished?”